Red Hat Hosting: Compare Hosting

 Will Red Hat hosting cost me extra?
 Will I need to pay for additional features?

 Red Hat is a commercial release, so if you need a standalone license or subscription, you will have to pay.
-On shared hosting plans, you will use the host’s Red Hat, so you won’t have to worry about paying.
-You will not have to pay for features commonly found in alternative Linux distributions.
+On shared hosting plans, you will use the host's Red Hat, so you won't have to worry about paying — at least directly.

-Red Hat dominates the paid Linux market and market research indicates it commands a 2/3 share of said market.
+Red Hat dominates the paid Linux market.
+Research indicates it commands a two-third share of the market.
 The enterprise market is still dominated by Microsoft, but Red Hat Enterprise Linux has twice the market share of all other Linux distributions combined.

 Isn't CentOS basically the same as RHEL?